SelStefan/ascii-waveform-visualizer/README.md

 Now, after your navigate to the new url with the audio adress set, you can press the play button to watch the pretty ascii visualizations. :)

 ##### Build
 Run ```npm run build``` to build the project.
 The static build artifacts will be stored in the build/ directory.

+## Todo
+* Optimize the ascii drawing algorithm
+* Make the audio source selection more user friendly
+* Add UI for ascii waveform manipulation